mycsphd/mycsphd.github.io/_posts/2021-03-10-school-rankings.md

 US News and CS Rankings provide different kinds of information because they use different methodologies.
-The US News [methodology](https://www.usnews.com/education/best-graduate-schools/articles/science-schools-methodology) is "reputation based" in that relies on surveys sent to professors.
+The US News [methodology](https://www.usnews.com/education/best-graduate-schools/articles/science-schools-methodology) is "reputation based" in that it relies on a survey sent to professors.
 The survey asks the professors to rank the schools based on how good the professor _thinks_ the schools are.
-Reputation is important (having a degree from a "big name" can open doors), but it is not always a good measure of actual quality since good reputation and persist even after research quality declines.
+Reputation is important  -- having a degree from a "big name" can open doors -- but it is not always a good measure of actual quality since good reputation can persist even after research quality declines.

 CS Ranking's [methodology](http://csrankings.org/faq.html) is based on how many papers the university publishes in the most prestigious CS publication venues.
 It